Netflix/falcor/documentation/datasources.md

 ### The call Method

-The call Method on the DataSource interface executes the abstract JSON Graph call operation on the DataSource's associated JSON Graph object.
-The call method invokes a single function located inside of the JSON graph object.
+The `call` method on the DataSource interface executes the abstract JSON Graph call operation on the DataSource's associated JSON Graph object.
+The `call` method invokes a single function located inside of the JSON graph object.

-Functions are useful for non-idempotent operations which cannot be performed using get or set (ex. like adding to a list).
+Functions are useful for non-idempotent operations which cannot be performed using `get` or `set` (ex. like adding to a list).
 Using a Function is appropriate when the application is performing a transactional operation that cannot be represented as a series of set operation.

 JSON Graph Functions can _not_ return transient data (ex.
 2 + 2 = 4).
 A JSON Graph function can only return a JSONGraphEnvelope containing a subset of the data in its "this" object (the object which contains the function as a member).